andrewacashner/hearingfaithms/README.md

 The Makefile compiles each music example as a separate cropped PDF using Lilypond and stores these in `build/music-examples`.
+It compiles the other kinds of floats using LaTeX and puts them in their build subdirectories.
 It copies the figures into `build/figures`.

-Then it compiles the whole document using LaTeX including all chapters and included floats (tables, poem examples, diagrams) and stores the result in `build`.
+Then it compiles the whole document using LaTeX including all chapters and included floats and stores the result in `build`.

 All necessary configuration files for LaTeX and Lilypond are included in the `tex/` and `ly/` directories, respectively.